 A seminar which focuses on key issues in criminal justice.
 It draws on previous course work in criminal justice, but provides a more in-depth analysis of specific issues.
 Examines major schools of thought and how they approach these various issues.
 Approved AWR.
+Liberal arts.
 (Fall/Spring).
-Liberal arts.
-Prerequisites: ENG101, CRI250, and either CRI353 or CRI354 and junior standing and criminal justice major.
+Prerequisites: ENG101, SOC101, CRI250, and either CRI353 or CRI354 and junior standing and criminal justice major.

 CRI450 - Ethics in Criminal Justice (3 cr.)

 This course covers both the theoretical and practical aspects of criminal justice ethics.
 Classical, modern, and postmodern ethical perspectives are analyzed from the perspective of the criminal justice practitioner.
 Approaches to solving ethical dilemmas are applied to the reality of careers in a variety of criminal justice fields - from law enforcement and punishment and corrections, to the role of the prosecutor, defense counsel, and judiciary in the administration of justice.
 Ethical codes of conduct are critically examined.
 (Fall/Spring/Summer).
 Liberal arts.
-Prerequisites: CRI250, senior standing, criminal justice major or minor.
+Prerequisites: SOC101 and CRI250 and senior standing; criminal justice major or minor or legal studies minor.